Dumb-Code/GradleHook/README.md

 # Gradle-Hook
-Gradle plugin that adds a task to post a POST request with the builds files.
+Adds the `post-request` task which simply posts a POST request along with the specified builds.
+Additional fields for the request can be specified.

 # Applying the Plugin
 Using the [plugins DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block):